-Obesity is a medical problem that can have wide-ranging mental and physical effects on a person.
-If you or a loved one has struggled with obesity for some time and has tried unsuccessfully to combine a healthy diet with exercise to lose weight, UAB Medicine is the place to turn.
-Led by Richard Stahl, MD, and Jayleen Grams, MD, the bariatric surgery program at UAB Medicine has been performing weight-loss procedures for more than 30 years, and it is the first American College of Surgeons Level 1 Bariatric Surgery Center in Alabama.
-This history, combined with our standing as a respected academic medical center, puts UAB Medicine at the forefront of weight-loss surgery.
+Obesity is a medical problem that can have a wide range of mental and physical effects.
+If you or a loved one has struggled with obesity for years and has tried unsuccessfully to combine a healthy diet with exercise to lose weight, UAB Medicine is the place to turn.
+UAB has been performing weight loss procedures for more than 30 years.
+It was the first American College of Surgeons Level 1 Bariatric Surgery Center in Alabama, and it is designated a Comprehensive Center by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).
+This history, combined with our standing as a premier academic medical center, puts UAB Medicine at the forefront of weight loss surgery.

-Complicated pre- and post-operative bariatric patients frequently are referred here, which gives us a unique perspective on weight-loss surgery, its risks, and its limitations.
-We do not view surgery as a quick fix for weight loss, nor should it be a patient’s first consideration when contemplating weight-loss methods.
-A multidisciplinary approach involving surgery, varied medical specialists, nutrition, psychology, and physical therapy is used in the evaluation and management of a patient’s obesity.
-An active and ongoing weight-loss support group meets regularly and is open to all patients, whether they have had surgery or are considering it.
+Patients who have complications from bariatric surgery done elsewhere are referred here, which gives us a unique perspective on weight loss surgery, its risks, and its limitations.
+We do not view surgery as a quick fix for weight loss, and it should not be the first consideration when evaluating weight loss methods.
+We treat and manage obesity using a comprehensive approach that may include surgery, the UAB Weight Loss Medicine Clinic, behavioral therapists, and dietitians.
+Our weight loss support group meets regularly and is open to all patients, whether they have had bariatric surgery or are considering it.

 Meet the bariatric surgery team and learn more about the types of operations, goals, risks, overall process and if you may be a candidate.